20 teens ransack restaurant in College Point

 The NYPD press office said the group came into the restaurant, located at 20-07 127 St., just before 8:30 p.m.
 Members of the group began flipping tables, mangling both the tables themselves and the items sitting on them.
 The NYPD said a large window was also damaged.
 The incident is still under investigation.

 In the days since, a video of the events that unfolded has circulated widely on social media.
-In the video, the teens — all of whom are masked and hooded — can be seen throwing chairs and other small items as well as turning over tables.
+In the video, the teens — all of whom are masked and hooded — can be seen throwing chairs and other small items as well as overturning tables.

 Whitestone resident and Asian Wave Alliance President Yiatin Chu shared the video on Twitter.
 “We’ve fallen so low that there’s no expectation of consequences for this horrific attack on private property,” she said in the tweet.